Skip to main content

 07 Mar 2024

-World Book Day blog: The connection between reading and brain development
+World Book Day: The connection between reading and brain development

-World Book Day blog: The connection between reading and brain development
+World Book Day: The connection between reading and brain development

 In this World Book Day blog, Abigail Poole from Charnwood Nursery and Pre-School Group discusses the power of storytelling for a child's development.